What are the signs of a healthy relationship?

 “Wait….”
 I thought to myself.
 Omg.
 It suddenly dawned on me….a light bulb went off in my sluggish brain.

-He actually needs me right now, and he doesn’t need me to TALK to him, no… he needs me to feel his pain.
+I thought…he actually needs me right now, and he doesn’t need me to TALK to him, no… he needs me to feel his pain.
 The pain that I – YES I – had caused him, with my insensitivity.

 “Oh god…” I thought.
 This is what it means to take responsibility?